 Advice for Health Professionals

 Novel coronavirus (COVID-19 also known as 2019-nCoV) is a new strain of coronavirus affecting humans.
-This is an evolving situation and we will endeavour to keep this page updated with new information as it becomes available.

 If you can’t find the information you are looking for below, you can